Bannump/Plethora/README.md

 Main objective of this web application is to ease the process of registration and it's management in an event/fest

-Teammates - Kirthans s & Ishan Kumar Anand
+Teammates - Kirthans s(kirthana.s@btech.christuniversity.in) & Ishan Kumar Anand(ishan.kumar@btech.christuniversity.in)